awsdocs/amazon-sagemaker-developer-guide/doc_source/debugger-container.md

 ## Debugger in XGBoost<a name="debugger-zero-script-change-XGBoost"></a>

 The XGBoost algorithm can be used as a built\-in algorithm or as a framework like MXNet, PyTorch, or Tensorflow\.
-If Amazon SageMaker XGBoost is used as a built\-in algorithm in container version 0\.90\-2 or later, Debugger is available by default \(zero code change experience\)\.
+If SageMaker XGBoost is used as a built\-in algorithm in container version 0\.90\-2 or later, Debugger is available by default \(zero code change experience\)\.

 ```
 import boto3